raspberrypilearning/cd-beginner-python-sushi/en/step_8.md

 + Try to make the game now!
 Remember to use previous cards.

-If you're stuck, or when you're done, you can check my answer at [dojo.soy/py-guess](http://dojo.soy/py-guess).
+If you're stuck, or when you're done, you can check my answer at [dojo.soy/py-guess](http://dojo.soy/py-guess){:target="blank"}.
 Don't worry if yours looks very different, as long as it works.
 Good luck!

 --- /challenge ---

---- collapse ---
----
-title: What did you think?
----

-You've finished this series of Sushi Cards.
-I'd love to know what you thought of them.
-If you have a few minutes, please let me know at [dojo.soy/py-beginner](http://dojo.soy/py-beginner)

---- /collpase ---